hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ## Tickets

-Although you spend HOPR tokens to relay data you are actually paid in tickets.
-Some tickets contain a range of HOPR tokens but most are useless.
-The point of this is that over a sizeable amount of tickets the payment for your services will converge to the amount you would have been paid.
+Although you spend HOPR tokens to relay data, you are actually paid in tickets.
+Some tickets contain a range of HOPR tokens, but most are useless.
+The point of this is that over a sizeable amount of tickets, the payment for your services will converge to the amount you would have received.

 But with the added benefit of: